X-Treadway-X/Unitel-Vault/README.md

 ## Unitel-Software

-This is a place of where I will upload all the project that I am working or will work on
+This is a place, of where I will upload all the projects that I am working or will work on

 Here a table current software and their status.